George Wells (wrestler): World Wrestling Federation (1984–1986)

 In late 1984, he debuted in the World Wrestling Federation, where he was generally used as a preliminary wrestler regularly appearing on WWF Prime Time Wrestling.
 Wells experience some slight success teaming with Lanny Poffo, and also was the first regular tag team partner of Bret Hart.
 The team worked five matches on Prime Time together as faces.
 Hart quickly turned heel, however, and had a short feud with Wells on television.
 Hart defeated Wells in a singles match, and then along with Jim Neidhart, The Hart Foundation defeated Wells and various tag partners on six different occasions on Prime Time Wrestling and Championship Wrestling.
 Wells would once again feud with Kernodle losing to him May 29, in a 6-man tag team match with Swede Hanson and Ivan Putski against Big John Studd and manager Bobby "The Brain" Heenan on May 30 and again in later singles rematches in East Rutherford, New Jersey on June 7, Kalamazoo, Michigan on July 10 and Milwaukee, Wisconsin on July 12.
 Wells would also appear at several major WWF events, losing to Adrian Adonis at the WWF Michigan State Fair supercard on August 28, 1985 and Jake "The Snake" Roberts at WrestleMania 2 on April 7, 1986.
-After WrestleMania 2, Wells continued having matches against Iron Mike Sharpe, Jimmy Jack Funk, Dory Funk Jr., Sika (wrestler) and Kamala (wrestler) until leaving the WWF in fall of 1986.
+After WrestleMania 2, Wells continued having matches against Iron Mike Sharpe, Jimmy Jack Funk, Dory Funk Jr., Sika and Kamala until leaving the WWF in fall of 1986.